 Here’s a great article on handling lack of appreciation for design by Julie Zhuo, Product Design VP at Facebook.
 She suggests ways to add value to the business — and help our co-workers meet their goals using design methods — leading to invitations to the meetings we want to attend.

-I got good at communicating with these people whose goals and thought processes were very different than mine.
-I got promoted.
-I got good at hiring stellar team members and developing them.
-They got promoted, or moved on to jobs that stretched them in the directions they needed to go — to live bigger.
+I became good at communicating with people whose goals and thought processes were very different than mine.
+I was promoted.
+I became good at hiring stellar team members and developing them.
+They were promoted, or moved on to jobs that stretched them in the directions they needed to go — to live bigger.

 With my UX clients, I’m often asked to switch back and forth between coach and mentor.
 For example, as a coach I might say, “what are some ideas you have…”; as a mentor, I might say, “I was in a similar situation … and tried … does that have any applicability to your situation?”

 Permission to move between those two roles is the critical part.
 I respect my clients’ values and problem solving approaches.